garypretty/qnamaker-sync/README.md

 **One major advantage of using this library right now is that the QnA Maker Portal does not currently support adding metadata to QnA Items through the UI**

+## Usage and samples

-Using the library is really simple.
-First build up your QnA Items.
+To start using the library to sync, first, build up your QnA Items.
 I have shown a sample method below (also included in the repo in the sample project) which creates 2 QnA Items, but here is where you would potentially go and loop through all of the FAQ pages in your site or existing repository and build them up from there.

 ```cs